makma/fingerprintjs.com/content/blog/how-to-build-the-best-paywall-solution-with-node-and-browser-fingerprinting.md

   imageAlt: Paywall notification
   imageTitle: Paywall notification
 ---
-As online publications transition from monetization through digital advertising to charging consumers directly for their content, paywalls are becoming commonplace.
-And right on their heels are myriad innovations in circumventing them.
-For developers tasked with restricting site access to subscribers, it’s important to not only keep up with current paywall architecture, but also the latest tricks for getting around them.
-If you’re going to build a paywall that works, you have to know what you’re guarding against.
+Paywalls are becoming commonplace as online publications transition from monetization through digital advertising to charging consumers directly for high-quality premium content.
+And right on their heels are numerous innovations in circumventing them.
+For developers tasked with restricting site access to subscribers, keeping up with current paywall architecture and the latest tricks for getting around them is essential.
+Know what you’re guarding against before building your paywall.

 There are varying levels of restriction when it comes to paywalls.
-They can be grouped into two categories:
+However, content paywalls fall into two categories:

-* **Hard paywall:** Requires subscriptions for all content.
+* **Hard paywall:** Requires a subscription-based membership plan to access high-quality content.
 Policies are enforced server-side.
-* **Soft paywall:** Limits the number of articles accessible before requiring subscription.
+* **Soft paywall:** Limits the number of free articles accessible before requiring a subscription for premium content.
 Policies are enforced client-side.

 As you probably know, there are various measures a reader can take to circumvent or bypass a paywall: